baks/Simple.Xml/README.md

 Library for dynamically creating XML structure.

 # Motivation
 I've created this library because in one project I faced issue with creating many LinqToXml elements.
-It is influenced by [Simple.Data](https://github.com/markrendle/Simple.Data) great library.
+It is inspired by [Simple.Data](https://github.com/markrendle/Simple.Data) great library.

 #Examples of usage